Harold Castro Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.81 team ERA ranks sixth across all league pitching staffs.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff paces the league.

-- Braves pitchers combine to surrender 74 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- The Braves' 3.78 team ERA ranks sixth across all MLB pitching staffs.

-- Elder (4-1) gets the starting nod for the Braves in his 14th start of the season.
-He has a 2.69 ERA in 77 2/3 innings pitched, with 65 strikeouts.
+- The Braves rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

-- His last time out came on Sunday against the Washington Nationals, when the right-hander threw 5 1/3 innings, surrendering five earned runs while giving up eight hits.
+- In his last time out on Monday, the right-hander threw 5 2/3 scoreless innings against the Detroit Tigers while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.